Criminal probe launched into Russian mall fire that killed at least 64

 On Monday, reports of the carnage trickled out from Kemerovo, an industrial city in a coal-mining region about 2,250 miles east of Moscow.

-Alexander Lillevyali told the Russian news service Meduza that he tried in vain to rescue his 11-year-old twin daughters and their 5-year-old sister, all of whom perished after being trapped in a movie theater where they were watching the animated film "Sherlock Gnomes."
+Alexander Lillevyali told the Russian news service Meduza that he tried in vain to rescue his 11-year-old twin daughters and their 5-year-old sister, all of whom died after having been trapped in a movie theater where they were watching the animated film "Sherlock Gnomes."

 "I started crawling, but I realized at this point that I'd lost all strength.
 I'd inhaled so much carbon monoxide that I was about to faint," Lillevyali told Meduza.

 "My daughter kept calling me and calling me.
 I just shouted into the phone that she needed to try to get out of the theater, but there was nothing I could do.
-In front of me was already flames.”
+In front of me was already flames," he said.

 RT reported that multiple witnesses said the fire alarm didn't sound.

-Kemerovo Region Governor Aman Tuleyev announced that families of the victims of the fire will receive one million rubles ($17,490) in compensation for each fatality.
+Kemerovo regional Gov. Aman Tuleyev announced that families of the victims of the fire would receive 1 million rubles, about US$17,490, in compensation for each death.

 Health Minister Veronika Skvortsova, who visited the Keremovo hospital where the victims were receiving treatment, said on Russian state television that the patients included a 11-year-old boy who jumped out of a window from the fourth floor.
 The boy's parents and younger brother died in the fire, Skvortsova said.